tve/motus-test-tags/README.md

 station monitoring.

 - after power-on or reset the board transmits a Lotek ID and a CTT ID every 5.3 seconds for 24 hours
-- after the first 24 hours the board transmits the same Lotek ID and CTT ID with an interval of 25.1 seconds for four times approximately every hour
+- after the first 24 hours the board transmits a run of 7 transmissions approximately every hour

-Note that because Lotek tags with different intervals have different Motus tag IDs the Lotek transmissions will be recorded as two different Motus tags for the two intervals used.

 Note that this repository contains the source code for the test tag firmware and you are free to adapt it to your needs, so you can change the tag IDs as well as intervals (or anything else